ndungtse/next13-progressbar/README.md

 # Next.js 13 Progressbar

-A simple Next.js progressbar component using [NProgress](http://ricostacruz.com/nprogress/) with support of next.js 13 app dir.
+A simple Next.js progressbar component using [NProgress](http://ricostacruz.com/nprogress/) with support of next.js 13 and later app dir.

 <!-- > [I've created this Blog to help you create your own progressbar](https://gosink.in/next-js-make-your-own-progress-bar-indicator-component-easily/) -->